jmarti5682/CPE487_Final_Project/README.md

     END IF;
 END PROCESS;
 ```

 #### Changes:
-*Modified:* Notes move downward continuously by shifting the `note_col` vector.
-New notes can be added at the top, and notes are deleted when a hit signal is recieved.
+*Modified:* Notes can have dynamic colors using an input `color` vector, and feedback is provided for a keypress (note turns black).

 ```
 IF note_on = '0' THEN